-Below is a list of our Fall 2018-Spring 2019 scheduled classes, which will run from Aug 20 -May 24.
+Below is a list of our Summer 2022 scheduled classes.
 Other classes can be created on an “as needed” basis.
 For further information, please contact Heather Ruoff at 816-695-1255 or firstname.lastname@example.org.

 Language Through Play – Speech-language pathologists will guide the children as they practice communicating with peers.

 The specific areas addressed will vary according to the needs of the children in each group and may include initiating and participating in conversation, maintaining appropriate eye contact, asking and responding to questions, and turn-taking.

 Children will practice the social skills while participating in a variety of activities including role playing, outdoor games, board games, crafts, and conversation.